Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Introduction

 \section{Introduction}

 Europe has one of the world’s most active and tightly coupled wholesale electricity markets, where cross-border trading makes prices a central signal for system operation.
-In this setting, the day-ahead market provides the primary reference prices through a centralized auction clearing all delivery hours for the next day; however, forecast errors, renewable intermittency, and demand uncertainty leave substantial risk close to delivery.
-To manage these deviations, European markets rely on continuous intraday trading, which enables participants to adjust positions nearer to real time.
-Remaining mismatches between schedules and physical reality are finally resolved in the balancing market, where Transmission System Operators (TSOs) activate reserves and settle real-time imbalances.
+In this setting, the day-ahead market provides the primary reference prices through a centralized auction clearing all delivery hours for the next day; however, forecast errors, renewable intermittency, and demand uncertainty leave substantial risk close to delivery~\cite{11050275}.
+To manage these deviations, European markets rely on continuous intraday trading, which enables participants to adjust positions nearer to real time~\cite{NICKELSEN2025124975}.
+Remaining mismatches between schedules and physical reality are finally resolved in the balancing market, where Transmission System Operators (TSOs) activate reserves and settle real-time imbalances~\cite{VANDERVEEN2016186}.
 Other regions (e.g., the US) operate real-time markets that are analogous to Europe’s near-real-time layers, but differ in design and are not considered here.
 Accordingly, effective trading participation in each market stage relies on accurate Electricity Price Forecasting (EPF).
 EPF is therefore critical across the full market stack, supporting bidding strategies, congestion handling, and renewable integration.

-Yet EPF is challenging because electricity prices are shaped by non-storability, network constraints, and weather-driven uncertainty, leading to pronounced nonlinearity, regime changes, and heavy-tailed spikes.
-These difficulties manifest differently across markets: day-ahead prices reflect system-wide fundamentals and expectations at hourly (increasingly quarter-hourly) granularity; intraday prices are additionally driven by micro-orderbook dynamics and rapidly updating forecasts; and balancing prices are tightly linked to system imbalance, reserve scarcity, and activation rules, often yielding the highest volatility, as illustrated in Fig.~\ref{fig:buy-sell*}.
+Yet EPF is challenging because electricity prices are shaped by non-storability (despite rapid growth in batteries), network constraints, and weather-driven uncertainty, leading to pronounced nonlinearity, regime changes, and heavy-tailed spikes.
+These difficulties manifest differently across markets: day-ahead prices reflect system-wide fundamentals and expectations at hourly (increasingly quarter-hourly) granularity; intraday prices are additionally driven by micro-orderbook dynamics and rapidly updating forecasts; and balancing prices are tightly linked to system imbalance and activation rules, often yielding the highest volatility, as illustrated in Fig.~\ref{fig:buy-sell*}.
 Consequently, the highly dynamic and spike-prone nature of electricity prices calls for forecasting models that can capture complex dependencies.